leafac/yocto-cfa/README.md

 ## Build

-You must use macOS to build the LaTeX document because it uses system fonts.
+**Note:** You must use macOS to build the LaTeX document because it uses system fonts.

 Install [LaTeX](https://www.latex-project.org) and [Node.js](https://nodejs.org/), and run: